Understanding and Defining the Roles

 Similarities and Differences

-In some contexts and settings ‘Lived Experience workforce’ as a title has come to include both roles informed by personal (direct experience) as well as experiences supporting others who are accessing services.
+In some contexts and settings ‘Lived Experience workforce’ as a title has come to include both roles informed by personal (direct experience) as well as experiences supporting others who are accessing services

 In summary – roles informed by Personal or consumer Experience require first-hand experiences and perspectives of service use and diagnosis, often first-hand experiences of loss of personal freedom and identity.
 These roles work primarily with people accessing services for themselves, and hold a greater emphasis on personal autonomy and confidentiality.